sanskrit/raw_etexts_english/blogs/manasataramgini/2006/05/2006-05-10_the-shaivas-the-pashupata-s.md

 links to the atharva tradition is also established by the use of a particular rudra mantra that is unique to Atharvavedins (though not recorded in any extant saMhitA):
-rudraM kruddhAshanimukhaM devAnAM IshvaraM paraM |
+rudraM kruddhAshanimukhaM devAnAM IshvaraM param |
 shveta-pi\~NgalaM devesham prapadye sharaNAgataH ||

 yasya yuktA rathe siMhA vyAghrAsh cha viShamAnanAH |
-tam ahaM pauNDarIkAkShaM devaM AvAhaye shivaM ||
+tam ahaM pauNDarIkAkShaM devaM AvAhaye shivam ||

 The pAshupata-s also deploy the atharvedic dvaya rudra formulae for the ghee offerings.